 Natural toothpastes with and without fluoride are available to buy, and you can even make your own if you prefer.

 Brushing teeth only cleans three out of the five surfaces, so it's important to clean between them as well.
 If you don't like using traditional dental floss, or if you have braces, interdental brushes or a water flosser can make the job a lot easier.
 There's more about all these options and how to floss properly in our separate guide.

 Mouthwash doesn't just freshen your breath; choose one that contains fluoride and it'll also work to prevent tooth decay.
 However, you shouldn't use it straight after brushing because it rinses off the fluoride left from your toothpaste.
+There are some options that are fluoride-free, with more natural ingredients on the market.
 Navigate your way through different options in our best mouthwash guide.

 Other ways to care for your teeth